How To Dehydrate Ginger

 Recommended Equipment

 Dehydrator: I have and love(!)
 TWO (!!)
 9 rack Excalibur dehydrators.
-We use them to dehydrate citrus wheels, garlic, jalapenos, mushrooms, onions and even marshmallows, and much more.
-It’s got a 24-hour timer and very precise temperature controls so it’s great for dehydrating various foods.
+It's got a 24-hour timer and very precise temperature controls so it's great for dehydrating various foods.

 Vitamix + Dry Grains Container: If you’re looking to grind up dried spices like ginger or garlic, a proper blender will undoubtably do the job better than most anything.
 I love to use my dry grains container for jobs like this!